relaycorp/fanqiang-poc/README.md

 ## Why create a new VPN protocol

 In principle,
-we should only be concerned with tunnelling traffic between VPN clients and servers.
+we're only interested in tunnelling traffic between VPN clients and servers.
 The underlying VPN protocol,
 whether it's OpenVPN® or WireGuard®, should be irrelevant.